ux-capture/ux-capture/packages/ux-capture/README.md

 ...
 ```

+**NOTE:** It is OK to fire marks before view is configured.
+This still works because UXCapture remembers all the recorded marks irrespective of wether it was first declared or not because ExpectedMark instances are created and cached when UXCapture.mark() is called.
+When UXCapture.startView() is executed and zone-mark dependencies are established, mark's callbacks are immediately fired if mark was already cached and marked as marked.

 ### Step 6: SPA views / transitions (if applicable)

 For "interactive" view changes (usually associated with a route change),